Toward Interpretable Sleep Stage Classification Using Cross-Modal Transformers: Results and Discussion

 \subsection{Interpreting the Results}

 Along with competitive sleep stage classification performance, the major contribution of cross-modal transformers are their interpretability.
-As mentioned in section~\ref{subsec:interpret}, we leverage the attention mechanisms to interpret the results as intra-modal, cross-modal and inter-epoch relationships illustrated in Fig.~\ref{fig:interpret_1} and Fig.~\ref{fig:interpret_2}.
-Here, we interpret the predictions of sequence cross-modal transformer for a sequence of PSG epochs.
+As mentioned in section~\ref{subsec:interpret}, we leverage the attention mechanisms to interpret the results as intra-modal, cross-modal and inter-epoch relationships illustrated in Fig.~\ref{fig:interpret_15epochs}.
+Here, we interpret the predictions of the sequence cross-modal transformer for a sequence of PSG epochs.
+Specifically, Fig.~\ref{fig:interpret_15epochs} depicts the interpretation results for the sequence cross-modal transformer-15, which is designed to predict 15 epochs in a sequence.